Spider-Man: Fictional character biography

-Peter soon learned a second person had been bitten by the radioactive spider, Cindy Moon.
-Spider-Man tracked her down and freed her from a bunker owned by the late Ezekiel Simms.
-Not long after rescuing Cindy, who went on to adopt her own superheroic identity as Silk, Spider-Man was approached by a contingent of spider-people from all over the Multiverse that banded together to fight the Inheritors, a group of psychic vampires who had begun to hunt down the spider-totems of other realities.
-During a mission to gather more recruits in A.D.
-2099, the Spider-Army stumbled upon another party of spider-people led by a version of Otto Octavius.
-Together, they neutralized the Inheritors and went their separate ways.
+Peter soon learns a second person had been bitten by the radioactive spider, Cindy Moon.
+Spider-Man tracks her down and frees her from a bunker owned by the late Ezekiel Simms.
+Not long after rescuing Cindy, who went on to adopt her own heroine identity as Silk, Spider-Man encounters a contingent of spider-people from all over the Multiverse that banded together to fight the Inheritors, a group of psychic vampires who had begun to hunt down the spider-totems of other realities.
+During a mission to gather more recruits in 2099, the Spider-Army stumbled upon another party of spider-people led by an alternate version of Otto Octavius.
+Together, they neutralize the Inheritors.